-Mr. Levin is eligible to participate in our annual incentive plan at a target rate of 100% of his actual annual base salary, as defined in that plan, and in our Long-Term Incentive Plan at a target incentive rate of 100% of his combined actual annual base earnings for the incentive period.
+Mr. Levin is eligible to participate in our AIP at a target rate of 100% of his actual annual base salary, as defined in that plan, and in our LTIP at a target incentive rate of 100% of his combined actual annual base earnings for the incentive period.
 The Employment Agreement also provides for the payment of discretionary bonuses in such amounts as may be determined by the Compensation Committee or Board of Directors.